WeLikeGraphQL/wordpress-graphql-api-example/README.md

  4. **Manually** - (any OS, required Apache2/Nginx, PHP >= 5.6, MySQL, Composer etc.)

-**We facilitate it, because we assume that not every developer will come from PHP World.**
+**We give you all a lot of options of installation, because we assume that not every developer will come from PHP World.**

 The project publishes the following endpoints:
  - `localhost:8000/graphql` - GraphQL Endpoint